QL2111/R_Gradient_Descent_Multinomial/README.md

 <h2 id="descriptions">🤖 Descriptions</h2>

 This project implements a multinomial logistic regression model using gradient descent, encapsulated in a customizable R package.
 The package supports mixed predictor variables (qualitative and quantitative) and can be installed directly from GitHub.
 An interactive Shiny application is included, enabling simplified exploration of the package's features and results.
-By default is not dataset is loaded it will load the `Iris`dataset.
+By default if no dataset is loaded, it will load the `Iris`dataset.
 The DataPreparer can then support the data preparation, once the data is ready, the LogisticRegressionMultinomial model can fit the data.

 <h2 id="installation">🛠️ Installation</h2>

-In order to use this package, it is recommend to use `devtools::install_github`
+In order to use this package, it is recommend to use `devtools::install_github`.
 ```r
 library(devtools)
 devtools::install_github("QL2111/R_Gradient_Descent_Multinomial")

 ```

-We will now load the library M2LogReg
+We will now load the library M2LogReg.
 ```r
 library(M2LogReg)
 ```

-Let's check if it's correctly loaded
+Let's check if it's correctly loaded.

 ```r
 help("DataPreparer")
 ```
 ![Extrait Documentation DataPreparer](/images/Extrait_doc_DataPreparer.png)

-We can also support the installation with an exported file available on :"Mettre lien du google drive".
+We also support installation with an exported file available on [Google Drive](https://drive.google.com/drive/folders/1uZ6iTvHueYE0HFiWNZPQYNUN59fZ8HGi?usp=sharing).

 ```r
 library(devtools)